IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-content-protection.md

 In the player, tick `Advanced Options`, then tick the `AES` box, and paste in the example token printed by the application.
 The video should now play.

 This demonstrates that only users who can obtain valid tokens are able to watch the content.
-The encrypted media data can is accessible to anyone and can be cached by a CDN, enabling media to be distributed to very large audiences, but to decrypt and view the media, viewers must have a valid token to access the content key.
+The encrypted media data is accessible to anyone and can be cached by a CDN, enabling media to be distributed to very large audiences, but to decrypt and view the media, viewers must have a valid token to access the content key.

 *Continue to [Building a web site](dol-web.md) -->*